Boom123bam/minimal-portfolio/README.md

 To View my portfolio click [here](https://boom123bam.github.io/minimal-portfolio/)

 Hi!
 I'm Brandon.
-This is my portfolio, which is generated from [this template](https://github.com/nisarhassan12/portfolio-template).
+This is my portfolio, which is made from [this template](https://github.com/nisarhassan12/portfolio-template).